michalroots/michalroots.github.io/_posts/2024-09-07-muddy-tales.md

 The result was fantastic - a great combination of sailing, quality time in nature, party, deep connection, blissful chill, performances, making music and more.

 > *"I've experienced such a feeling of freedom, and motion, and openess of the heart.
-It was a deeply profound expedition."*\
+It was a deeply profound expedition."*\<br>
 – Joao

 ## Feeding the Crew